hasanarpat/hasanarpat.github.io/_posts/2023-07-07-networking-for-web-developers.md

 ### Networking for web Developers

 <p>In this century everything gets more and more complexing.
 The internet is in the first place of course.
-So specially as web developers or developers generally we need to know basics of internet and it's protocols at least to work with it.</p>
+So especially as web developers or developers generally we need to know basics of internet and it's protocols at least to work with it.</p>

 <p>In this case software companies are asking questions like:<br/> <strong>"What do you know about Procotols, DNS, How a HTTP request works?..."</strong></p>